marcusoftnet/marcusoftnet.github.io/_posts/2024-02-19-do-something-small-useful-now.md

 So we made that change.
 And the build was a few minutes faster for a few sections.
 The build now took 1 hour 40 min.

-Then, just a few days later someone came up to me and said; we actually played around with parallellizing some of the build steps.
+Then, just a few days later someone came up to me and said; we actually played around with parallelizing some of the build steps.
 But it was a bit messy, so we left it half-done.
 When asked how much was left they told me a few hours.

 Turns out it was a bit more complicated than that.
-But, they told me, `when I looked into parallellizing I thought about getting SSD-disks for our cloud service`.
+But, they told me, `when I looked into parallelizing I thought about getting SSD-disks for our cloud service`.

 `DO SOMETHING SMALL`